Food Valley: Europe's hotspot for Agri-Food innovation

 - Many options are available for employees’ continuous education.

-Part of Food Valley’s allure is its strategic location, right between and very close to the urban economic engines of Amsterdam and Rotterdam in the Netherlands and the German Ruhr District.
+Part of Food Valley’s allure is its strategic location, right between and very close to the economic engines of Amsterdam and Rotterdam in the Netherlands and the German Ruhr District.